'Having sex five times a day wasn't enough'

 "I was under the care of a psychiatrist at the time - she kept saying she would alter my medication but she never said there were any support groups or anything."

-Ms Barker had been diagnosed with depression in 2012 after the birth of her third child.
-She said it intensified during 2014 but she is now cured of both after splitting up with her partner, changing jobs and moving to France.
+Ms Barker was diagnosed with depression in 2012 after the birth of her third child.
+She said after it intensified in 2014 she changed jobs, split up with her partner and moved to France.

 "I made many lifestyle changes in order to get over the depression and the addiction and for me that has worked," she said.

-Relate defines sexual addiction as any sexual activity that feels "out of control" and the World Health Organisation is expected to approve the inclusion of "compulsive sexual behaviour disorder" in its International Classification of Diseases (ICD) list in May 2019.
+- The World Health Organization is expected to approve the inclusion of "compulsive sexual behaviour disorder" in its International Classification of Diseases (ICD) list in May 2019

+- The NHS says experts disagree about whether it is possible to become addicted to sex and points to Relate for further help

 Graham, whose name has been changed to protect his identity, said his compulsion led him to cheat on his wife with "hundreds" of sex workers, leaving him with "rip-roaring guilt".